Interference Management by Harnessing Multi-Domain Resources in Spectrum-Sharing Aided Satellite-Ground Integrated Networks: System Model and Coverage Analysis

 Generally, although the spectrum sharing between NGSO 1 and NGSO 2 is capable of improving the spectrum efficiency, the coverage overlap between NGSO 1 and NGSO 2 may impose severe interference.
 As shown in Fig.~\ref{fig:fig2}, this interference is analyzed for a pair of NGSO constellations, wherein $C/N$ and $C/(I+N)$ denote the carrier to noise ratio, and carrier-to-interference plus noise ratio, respectively.
 Observe from Fig.~\ref{fig:fig2} that NGSO 2 may impose excessive interference on NGSO 1, which fluctuates as these satellites move.

-As shown in Fig.~\ref{fig:fig3}, the intra-constellation CFI of both NGSO 1 and NGSO 2 exist, when the FR4 multibeam scheme is adopted.
-By contrast, the intra-constellation CFI of both NGSO 1 and NGSO 2 becomes negligible in the presence of the FR7 multibeam scheme as shown in Fig.~\ref{fig:fig3}.
-This beneficial result is achieved since the reuse protection distance of the same frequency is high enough.
-By contrast, the inter-constellation CFI may be more severe to with the intra-constellation CFI, as shown in Fig.~\ref{fig:fig2} of the revised manuscript.
-Thus, we focus our attention on the inter-constellation CFI in this manuscript.
+As shown in Fig.~\ref{fig:fig3}, the intra-constellation CFI of both NGSO 1 and NGSO 2 exist, when the four-color frequency-reuse (FR4) multibeam scheme \cite{BIBFR4} is adopted.
+By contrast, the intra-constellation CFI of both NGSO 1 and NGSO 2 becomes negligible in the presence of the seven-color frequency-reuse (FR7) multibeam scheme \cite{BIBFR7} as shown in Fig.~\ref{fig:fig3}.
+This beneficial result is achieved, since the reuse protection distance of the same frequency is high enough.
+We should point out that the inter-constellation CFI is neglected in Fig.~\ref{fig:fig3}, and we only take the intra-constellation CFI into account.
+By contrast, the inter-constellation CFI may be more severe than the intra-constellation CFI.
+Thus, we focus our attention on the inter-constellation CFI in this paper.